elizabeth-poggie/Summer_Research_2020/application-chart.md

 ### Context
 - relative effectiveness of different types of homework assignments for different client problems.

-### Tasks

 ### Strengths
 - this is used in fear fighter and Beating the blues.
 - homework assignments facilitate improvement in therapy, and that homework compliance is confirmed as a significant predictor of therapy outcome.

-### Issues

 ### Concluding observations
 - homework produces significantly different effects for anxiety and depression samples
 - groups receiving a range of homework activities produced larger effect sizes than groups receiving specific types of homework.
 - homework type, source of homework compliance assessment, and time of homework compliance assessment are strong moderators of (a) homework effects and (b) the relationship between homework compliance and therapy outcome.
+- Doing homework might also indicate increased motivation to reach target goals for the patient.

 ---